What is the US Dollar Index

 How to Trade the US Dollar Index

-The USDX is available in the options and futures markets, where multiple timeframe contracts are offered.
+The USDX is available in the options trading and futures markets, where multiple timeframe contracts are offered.
 The index is also available as an ETF on the ICE exchange.
 Due to the significance of the US dollar in financial markets, investors utilise the dollar index as a natural hedge for positions placed on the currency markets.

 As indicated earlier, the US dollar is the highest held reserve currency in the world.
 The dominance of the US dollar in international trade is thus clear, and this makes the price of the USDX relatively stable and not prone to significant external shocks.
 Changes in the exchange rate, however, can change the prices of exported and imported goods between countries.